SINCIL BANK COMMUNITY WORK

-Our Sincil Bank Community work or Place-Based Social Action (PBSA) is a joint £4.5m programme between the Department for Digital, Culture, Media and Sport (DCMS) and The National Lottery Community Fund using National Lottery funding.
+Our Sincil Bank Community work, or Place-Based Social Action (PBSA), is a joint £4.5m programme between the Department for Digital, Culture, Media and Sport (DCMS) and The National Lottery Community Fund using National Lottery funding.
 The programme aims to create positive change by enabling people, communities, local non-statutory organisations and the statutory sector to work collaboratively to create a shared vision for the future of their place and address local priorities through social action.

 The Sincil Bank Community Partnership works alongside the community to support local residents to reach their full potential, facilitating both community and personal change.
 We have adopted the Community Organising approach since 2013, reaching out and listening, connecting and motivating people to build their collective power.
 Community Organising is the work of bringing people together to take action around their common concerns and overcome social injustice.

-If you would like to find out more about the PBSA project or learn more about how you can get involved, please contact the Community Organising team on or fill out the form below.
+If you would like to find out more about the PBSA project or learn more about how you can get involved, please contact the Community team on firstname.lastname@example.org or fill out the form below.